sajjadGG/book-python/devsecops/good-engineering-practice/pep8.rst

 Static Code Analysis
 ====================
-.. note:: Topic is covered in details in chapters: :ref:`cicd-tools` and :ref:`cicd-pipelines`.
+* Topic is covered in details in chapters: :ref:`cicd-tools` and :ref:`cicd-pipelines`.

 ``pycodestyle``
 ---------------